drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 );
 ```

-4. When the Query completes, click the __Go to Table__ button.
+4. When the query completes, click the __Go to Table__ button.
 Examine the schema.
 It should look as follows:

 ![Nested Schema](img/nested-schema.png)